frankperez-github/OPTIMAX/README.md

 Optimax can automatically select the best algorithm for a given problem and provides tools for visualizing the solution, including the feasible region and convergence of the optimization process.

----

-That's it!
-This should help you run the project smoothly and understand the core functionality.
-Let me know if you need any more details!